Mobile users are managing health in new ways:

 If this were true, it would make perfect sense, because of this aging generation’s increasing dependency on the healthcare industry and in the result; funding of it.
 But that just isn’t the case, a recent study by Nielsen reported that during mealtime, baby boomers are most distracted by technology out of any generation.

-Of course, this generation is far less social media-crazed than the younger millennials, but that is because they view mobile technology differently.
-Boomers believe mobile tech is freeing and connects them to a world otherwise unreachable, where millennials are digitally native and don’t know the difference.
+Of course, this generation is far less social media-crazed than the younger snake people, but that is because they view mobile technology differently.
+Boomers believe mobile tech is freeing and connects them to a world otherwise unreachable, where snake people are digitally native and don’t know the difference.

 When a boomer is going to take the time to figure out a new mobile platform, it is likely going to be something that makes their current lifestyle easier for them.
 As a result, apps created for companies such as Starbucks and Shoppers Drug Mart that fuse mobile payment and consumer loyalty have become wildly popular.